ioccc-src/winner/2012/hamano/README.md

 will open `Preview.app`.
 You may of course use your pdf viewer to open the file directly instead.

-One of the PDF files generated is this README.md file as a PDF, obfuscated, and the PDF file will then be compiled as C (itself!) and executed so that it shows README.md!
+One of the PDF files generated the README.md file as a PDF, obfuscated, and the PDF file will then be compiled as C (itself!) and executed so that it shows README.md!